hchan/tachyonsJourney/README.md

 Once again, Tachyon was lost and all alone.
 And so he stayed where he was as the universe got colder and colder ...
-As the temperature of the universe started to drop to absolute zero, so did Tachyon's hope to be happy.
+As the temperature of the universe started to drop to absolute zero, so did Tachyon's hope to be happy and to find anyone, anything to experience besides the void.
 But then it happened ...
 an unprecedented phenomenon in physics ... at least at the scale of the universe.
 The universe was experiencing a phase transition.
 Just like the effects of water as it changes from liquid to solid, the universe was entering its own